-CD vs. Savings Account: Which Is Better?
+CD vs Savings Account: Which Is Better for You?

-Putting your money away in a savings account or a CD is obviously a better strategy than hiding it under your mattress.
+Putting your money away in a savings account or a certificate of deposit, or CD, is a better strategy than hiding it under your mattress.
 With either of these accounts, you’ll earn a bit of interest.
 Your money will be safely tucked away and insured by the FDIC.

 What Is a Savings Account?

-There are also high-yield savings accounts, which offer higher interest rates.
-High-yield savings accounts can often be found at online banks.
-Online banks are more likely to offer higher rates because they have lower overhead than brick-and-mortar banks.
+Savings account interest rates can fluctuate, depending on what type of account you open.
+There are high-yield savings accounts, which offer higher interest rates.
+High-yield savings accounts can often be found at online banks — online banks are more likely to offer annual percentage yields (APYs) because they have lower overhead costs than brick-and-mortar banks.

 What Is a CD?

 A certificate of deposit is like a savings account in that you’ll earn interest on the money you put into it.
 Unlike a savings account, a CD requires you to keep your money in the account for a certain period of time or you could incur early withdrawal penalties.
 CD terms typically range from three months to five years and require you to maintain a minimum balance.
 The longer the term, the higher the interest rate will typically be.

 Here are some examples of APYs for 5-year CDs at online banks: